Feature support

 In this example, the page background feature isn't supported in the Docs design type, but is left visible.
 The app also uses a critical alert at the beginning of the flow to highlight unavailable features.

-A Don't use critical alerts at the the beginning of the flow to highlight unavailable features.
+A Don't use critical alerts at the beginning of the flow to highlight unavailable features.
 This may give users the impression that there's an app error.

 B Don't allow users to interact with unsupported features.
 This could lead to disabling the primary action, errors, or broken flows.